dev-yoga/anahata/README.md

  - make sure logout is working

 SignIn
-- Save user id to session storage for use when creating sequences
+- ~~Save user id to session storage for use when creating sequences~~
-- or use redux

 SequenceCreate
 - Make SequenceCreate Component